thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 #### Servant Leadership

-Jesus explicitly redefined leadership, stating, *"You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
+Jesus explicitly redefined leadership, stating, *"You know that the rulers of the Gentiles lord it over them and their great ones exercise authority over them.
 It shall not be so among you.
 But whoever would be great among you must be your servant"* ([Matt 20:25-26](https://www.biblegateway.com/passage/?search=Matt%2020%3A25-26&version=NKJV)).
 This radical call to servant leadership directly challenges hierarchical power structures that seek to dominate and control.
 In fact later in the New Testament,